26weeks-ai/chatkit-dart/SECURITY.md

 ## Authentication & tokens

-- **Hosted mode:** Implement `HostedApiConfig(getClientSecret: ...)` to fetch short-lived client tokens from your backend.
+- **Hosted mode:** Supply a short-lived `clientToken` and (optionally) a `getClientSecret` refresh hook via `HostedApiConfig` to fetch replacement tokens from your backend.
 Never embed static API keys in the app.
 - **Custom backend:** Use `CustomApiConfig(headersBuilder: ...)` to inject per-request auth headers (session JWT, etc.) retrieved from secure storage.
 - Rotate credentials frequently and prefer HTTPS for all endpoints.